GarethW1994/shoes_api/readme.md

 - You can open that database by entering `use shoesAPI` command.

-- To view what the collections are in this database use `show collections` command.
+- To view what the collections that are in this database use `show collections` command.

 - You should now be seeing a collection called *shoes*.
 To find all the shoes within this collection use the following command:
 ```